Embedded floors can increase your risk and your interest expense.

 The exposure that a lender has with low or negative rates is that at some point the base index rate in their loans will no longer match up with the bank’s funding cost, which is typically their deposit rate.
 In other words, it’s possible the cash a lender pays (deposits) might exceed what it receives (loans).
 This would effectively reduce the lender’s risk returns across their lending portfolio and put them into financial jeopardy.

-In other words, through the application of embedded loan floors, lenders are asking borrowers to mitigate a market risk, which is unrelated to the unique credit risk of their borrowers, for free and at the expense of their customers.
+Through the application of embedded loan floors, lenders are asking borrowers to mitigate a market risk, which is unrelated to the unique credit risk of their borrowers, for free and at the expense of their customers.

 So, the question is what can a borrower do, if anything, to alleviate the existence of an embedded floor in their loan?